Frequently asked questions

 Modernizations are, for example, measures that result in a significant improvement in living or other usage conditions or significant savings in energy or water.
 In detail, a number of circumstances of the building are assessed that influence the useful life from a technical or economic point of view.

-You can conveniently calculate your remaining useful life in advance and yourself online
+You can easily calculate your remaining useful life in advance and yourself online here.

 In addition to the year of construction and the type of property (condominium, apartment building, residential and commercial building, business, etc.), the degree of modernization (including windows, heating, insulation, etc.) is relevant.
 Damage and the question of "contemporary use" are also decisive.
 You are welcome to use our calculator for an initial assessment.